-In what follows we provide a very simple example of coalition formation in an asymmetric industry populated by a quantity Stackelberg leader A and two followers b and c and show that the anti-competitive effect of the antitrust policy still holds.
+Consider an industry populated by a quantity Stackelberg leader A and two followers b and c.
 The process of coalition formation proceeds as in Section 3: in the first stage firms sign binding agreements simultaneously and form coalitions; in the second stage they compete non-cooperatively, setting quantities in a market characterised by linear demand.